ystskm/browser-emitter-js/README.md

 </script>
 ```

-## if you want to inhert Emitter to another *class*, use prototype chain!
+## if you want to inherit Emitter to another *class*, use prototype chain!

     var MyClass = function(){
       this.__proto__.__proto__ = new Emitter();